PhilippScheller/VisBayesOpt/inst/shinyApp/Rmd-docs/MboPlotFit.Rmd

 **Description**
  The plots show the fit of the model.

-The right plot shows the predicted target $\hat y$ against the true target $y$.
-The angle bisector shows a 'perfect'

 **Interpretation**
   * Left plot: Shows the in-sample R-squared at a certain iteration
   $$